 This paper seeks to explore the opportunities libraries can pursue in collaboration with the Wikimedia community, the editors and developers who create and maintain the various projects, and resources of the Wikimedia Movement (that includes Wikipedia, Wikimedia chapters and thematic organizations around the world, Wikimedia Commons, Wikidata, GLAM-Wiki, and Wikisource).
-These collaborative opportunities offer a range of outcomes that could benefit academic and research libraries including crowdsourcing, community engagement, rapid models for online publishing, student writing assignments set in Wikipedia, and engagement with learning communities.
+These collaborative opportunities offer a range of outcomes that could benefit academic and research libraries and the communities they serve including crowdsourcing, community engagement, rapid models for online publishing, student writing assignments set in Wikipedia, and engagement with learning communities.
 The paper also identifies some of the challenges for libraries and library staff inherent in this type of online collaboration.
-With dialogue, knowledge exchange, and sufficient onboarding, libraries, library staff, and library associations can become savvy, literate contributors and collaborators together with the Wikipedia communities.
+With dialogue,